The future is fast approaching, and a new era of digital innovation is here.

 Here you will choose a final project that can highlight your skills in collaboration, imagination, teamwork, and technology.

-Quizzes are contingent on Discord participation.
-If students help others on Discord when needed, quizzes are automatically credited to your overall score.If students are not willing to help each other when needed, quizzes will be reinstated and given once per week.
-Students must present this option as a simple contract to the professor to be valid.
+Quizzes are contingent on Discord participation and peer support.
+If students actively help others on Discord when needed, quizzes will be waived and the quiz points will be automatically credited to the overall course score.
+If students are not willing to support one another when needed, quizzes will be reinstated and administered once per week.To activate the quiz-waiver option, students must present it to the professor as a simple contract agreement.
+Only approved contracts are valid.

 Pipeline games are designed to give learners other opportunities.
 None of the games, units, or extra items presented as a pipeline game or web portal is required to take or pass this course.
 No pipeline game participation is required or necessary to successfully complete or understand elements of this course.